michaelx/Launchbot/README.md

 It's like restoring tabs, but on every device and browser.
 You can also search the web or just quick-launch one of your favorite websites.

+> Note: I started working on v3, which comes with an easier config.
+The instruction below is for the v2 release.
+If you check out the current code base you can configure Launchbot completely in config.js.
+Next-up new UI!

 * **Install Instruction:** http://launchbot.michaelxander.com/about.html
 * **Changelog:** http://launchbot.michaelxander.com/changelog.html